1abdullahkhan2001/Spoy-Canal-Sample-Labelling/README.md

 | William Megill | WM|

 ## Example
-A sample taken by Abdullah from station 3 on 27.07.24 at 13:10 for inorganic contaminants analysis will have a serial label no: St3_2_270724_1310_MK
+A sample taken by Abdullah from station 1 at a depth of 1.5 m on 30.09.24 at 13:10 for inorganic contaminants analysis will have a serial label no: St1_2_1.5_300924_1310_MK